Summer Institute FAQ

 What are the academic requirements for the application?

-To be eligible for the program you must have taken two semesters of physics and two semesters of calculus OR relevant technical experience/course work (circuits course/lab, hands on work or project experience, etc...).
+To be eligible for the program you must have taken two semesters of physics and two semesters of calculus OR have relevant technical experience/course work (circuits course/lab, hands on work or project experience, etc.).
 AP credit is acceptable for these requirements.
-Additionally, at least two years of high school-level or one semester of college-level foreign language is strongly preferred.

 What is EWH looking for in a participant?
 How do GPA and academic background factor into the selection process?

 Because the Institutes are such unique programs situated in challenging, cross-cultural contexts, GPA will not be a major consideration.
-We are most interested in participants who are mature, able to work in dynamic group settings, and dedicated problem solvers.
+We are most interested in participants who are mature, dedicated problem solvers, and able to work in dynamic group settings.

 I will not have completed the requirements at the time of application, but I will have completed them by the start of the program.
 Can I still apply?

 Absolutely!
-You just need to indicate this on your application or submit a transcript that shows your spring classes.
+You just need to indicate this on your application or submit a transcript that shows your upcoming classes.

 What is the difference between the Summer Institutes and the Campus to Country Institutes?

-Summer Institute programs are open to all eligible applicants, while participants in Campus to Country programs must be enrolled at our partner universities.
+Summer Institute programs are open to all eligible applicants, while participants in Campus to Country programs must be enrolled at a partner university.
 See the Campus to Country Programs page for more details.

 Are EWH Institute programs supervised?
 Will I be traveling alone?

 Participants in EWH programs are fully supported, but not directly supervised on a day-to-day basis.
 During the training period you will learn together as a group and with your assigned partner(s) in lab.
-During hospital placements it will only be you and a partner or two for the summer and you will be assisted periodically and when necessary by your On the Ground Coordinators (OTGCs) and Instructor.
-You will work, study, and travel with your partner.
+During your hospital placement, it will only be you and your assigned small group, though you will be assisted periodically and/or when necessary by your On-the-Ground-Coordinators (OTGCs).
+You will work, study, and travel with your small group.
 You will have contacts in the hospital where you work.
 However, these contacts are not supervisors.
-Depending on your hospital, you may be working closely with a technician, or you may work mostly just with your partner.
-Once on site, you and your partner will be expected to be self-directed, to arrive at work each day on time, and to talk with the doctors and nurses to identify equipment which is not working.
+Depending on your hospital, you may be working closely with a technician, or you may work mostly just with your small group.
+Once on site, you and your group will be expected to be self-directed, to arrive at work each day on time, and to talk with the doctors and nurses to identify equipment which is not working.
 Using this information, you will have to prioritize your time to complete your primary responsibilities and help with the equipment.
-Of course, EWH staff in the country and in the USA are always available by phone and e-mail to help with problems if they arise.
+Of course, EWH staff in the program country and in the USA are always available by phone and e-mail to help with problems if they arise.

 Will I get to pick my program partner?